qlik-oss/core-website/docs/tutorials/authorization.md

 that are specified in the section access table.
-In the example above, the section access table is linked to the `Sales` table through the `COUNTRY` field value, which allows the visiability of row data to be controlled by section access.
+In the example above, the section access table is linked to the `Sales` table through the `COUNTRY` field value, which allows the visibility of row data to be controlled by section access.